aishameriane/aishameriane.github.io/index.md

 Hello!

-I changed to https://sites.google.com/view/aishameriane.
+I moved to a new website: [https://sites.google.com/view/aishameriane](https://sites.google.com/view/aishameriane).
 See you there!